datactive/bigbang/README.md

 2. By absolute address `git_repo_obj = RepoLoader.get_repo("~/path/to/repo", "local")`.
 This is useful for when you already have the repo locally and don't want to copy it over into the `sample_git_repos` folder.
 3. By remote URL `git_repo_obj = RepoLoader.get_repo("https://github.com/sbenthall/bigbang.git", "remote")` This is when you don't want to unneccesarily re-run a git collection script and want to be able to analyze individual repos.
 This will first clone the repo and then load its data normally.

+Afterwards, you can directly access the generated pandas dataframe with `git_repo_obj.commit_data`

 ## Community

 If you are interested in participating in BigBang development, please subscribe to the [BigBang-dev mailing list](https://lists.sudoroom.org/listinfo/bigbang-dev).